 If you face a criminal conviction, but you believe that you were wrongly accused or your rights were violated, you could fight the conviction.
 There are a few ways to do this, one of which is called a writ of habeas corpus.
-On this page, I will discuss the writ of habeas corpus vs. pardon in Connecticut.
+On this page, I will discuss the writ of habeas corpus in more detail.
 If you think that this is the right option for you or a loved one, learn more here.

 What is a Writ of Habeas Corpus?